ubccr/grendel/README.md

 ## License

 Grendel is released under the GPLv3 license.
-See the LICENSE file.
+See REUSE.toml